mrehman29/flutter_mautic/README.md

-Here’s a sample package description for your Flutter package that manages contacts and tracks user events in Mautic:

----

 **flutter_mautic**
-Version: 0.0.1

 A Flutter package that provides easy integration with the Mautic API to manage contacts and track user events in your app.
 With this package, you can seamlessly create, update, and manage contacts and track specific user events within your Flutter application, helping you automate and optimize your marketing efforts.